Molly Hatchet: Recent events (2023–present)

-Despite having no original members left, Molly Hatchet continues to perform and record.
-The core members of the current incarnation of the band are half of the Lightning Strikes Twice lineup (guitarist Bobby Ingram and keyboardist John Galvin), plus longtime serving bassist Tim Lindsey.
+Despite having no original members left, Molly Hatchet continues to perform extensively both in the US and Europe, and record.
+The core members of the current incarnation of the band are half of the Lightning Strikes Twice lineup (veterans guitarist Bobby Ingram and keyboardist John Galvin), plus longtime serving bassist Tim Lindsey.

 In early 2023, new singer Parker Lee suddenly replaced Jimmy Elkins (who suffered a bad bike accident) fronting the band in US and European tours.
 Ingram reported to the press that a new Molly Hatchet album was in the works and intended for a 2024 release.
 The band debuted with Lee on vocals "Firing Line", their first song in thirteen years, on November 15, 2023.
 Longtime drummer Shawn Beamer stopped touring in 2024, being gradually replaced by Garrett Ramsden.

-Name and iconic cover art
+On August 28, 2026, Molly Hatchet launch a new lyric video, "Dixie Highway", and announce their new album Lost Horizon, the first studio effort since 2010, recorded at the legendary Abbey Road Studios in London and due to be released on November 27.

+Artistry

+Musical style and classification

+Molly Hatchet's sound is known for combining various elements of hard rock, Boogie rock, southern rock.
+The band's music also employs jam sessions.

+Band name and artwork

-Molly Hatchet took its name from a prostitute who allegedly mutilated and decapitated her clients.
+Molly Hatchet allegedly took its name from a historical axe murderer, but which one is unclear; said to be a prostitute who mutilated and decapitated her clients, the band has also mentioned that Molly may be just a nickname and her actual name may have been Abigail, although the story overall may simply be apocryphal.
 One iconic aspect of Molly Hatchet's image is that many of the band's album covers feature art inspired by heroic fantasy, several of which were painted by artists such as Frank Frazetta, Boris Vallejo, and Paul R. Gregory.